-Make-up, large bracelets, multiple and/or large rings and dangling earrings are not allowed.
-Boys are not allowed to wear earrings.
-Hair is to be neat in appearance and conservative in style and in color, hair should not be in their eyes or covering their face.
-Boy's hair needs to be cut above the collar of their shirt, above their ears and not hanging into /over their eyes.

-Tattoos and body piercings are not allowed for any student.
+Makeup and large or dangling jewelry are not allowed.
+Boys may not wear earrings.
+Hair must be neat in appearance and conservative in style and color, and should not be covering the face or eyes.
+Boys' hair must be cut above the collar of the shirt, above ears, and not hanging into/over the eyes.
+Tattoos and body piercings are not allowed.